NYPL/metadata-documentation/dc/url-structure.md

 - On <a href="https://digitalcollections.nypl.org">Digital Collections</a>, find the UUID at the very end of the URL in the browser URL bar
     - If the container is nested, the UUIDs for the root container and all other parent containers will also be present in the URL
-- In the <a href="https://metadata.nypl.org">Metadata Management System</a>, the UUID can be found immediately below the container's title on any tab for the container
+- In the <a href="https://metadata.nypl.org">Metadata Management System</a>, the UUID can be found immediately below the container's title following the **uuid:** label on any tab for the collection

 ## Item URLs